 often be noisy enough to cause permanent, partial hearing loss.
 We recommend that you wear hearing protection on a full-time basis if the noise in the Operator's position exceeds 80db.
 Noise over 85db on a longterm basis can cause severe hearing loss.
 Noise over 90db adjacent to the Operator over a long-term basis may cause permanent, total hearing loss.
 NOTE: Hearing loss from loud noise (from tractors, chain saws, radios, and other such sources close to the ear) is cumulative over a lifetime without hope of natural recovery.
 4. Operate the machine only with a tractor equipped with an approved Roll-Over Protective Structure (ROPS).
 Always wear your seat belt.
-Serious injury or even death could result from falling off the tractor --- particularly due the tractor --- particularly during a turnover when the operator could be pinned under the ROPS or the tractor.
+Serious injury or even death could result from falling off the tractor --- particularly dur the tractor --- particularly during a turnover when the operator could be pinned under the ROPS or the tractor.

 - 5. Clear working area of stones, branches or hidden obstacles that might be hooked or snagged, causing injury or damage. - 6.
-Keep disc away from overhead power lines.
+Keep bucket/forks away from overhead power lines.
 Electrocution can occur without direct contact with an overhead power line. - 7.
 Operate only in daylight or good artificial light. - 8.
 Be sure machine is properly mounted, adjusted and in good operating condition. - 9.
 Before starting, give the machine a "once over" for any loose bolts, worn parts, cracks, leaks, frayed hoses and make necessary repairs.
 Always follow maintenance instructions. - 10.
 Ensure that all safety shielding and safety signs are properly installed and in good condition. - 11.
-Use caution when operating the tractor on uneven terrain. - 12.
-Move wheels or tires to their widest position for maximum stability. - 13.
-Decrease speed when making turns. - 14.
-Use front and rear wheel weights as required. - 15.
-Add sufficient amount of weight to front end of tractor to prevent wheels from coming off the ground when starting suddenly with a load.
+Check that mounting clamps are in good condition and all locking clamps are installed. - 12.
+Move wheels or tires to their widest position for maximum stability. - Add wheel ballast or rear weight for maximum stability. - 14.
+Do not use on tractors with narrow front ends.
+Use wide front axle only.